-The membership of the committee shall comprise one non-executive director, the director of workforce, the financial controller and a nominated staff-side representative.
+The membership of the Committee shall comprise one non-executive director, the director of Human Resources and Organisation Development, the Financial Controller and a nominated staffside representative.

 One non-executive director member shall be the Chair of the Committee and, in their absence, another non-executive member shall be nominated by the others present to deputise for the Chair.